HOW LONG DOES IT TAKE? Basic learning – one team meeting. Ongoing – Lifetime

 WHAT SUPPORT IS NEEDED?
 Needs a facilitator experienced in men’s work, comfortable with soft and hard support

 WHO CAN HELP?
-Any hero, any senior NOM member
+Any hero, any senior Momentum member

 WHAT IS THE TEAM’S ROLE?
 Team discussion, all team members must participate